kubedb/docs/docs/guides/mssqlserver/autoscaler/compute/overview.md

 # MSSQLServer Compute Resource Autoscaling

-This guide will give an overview on how KubeDB Autoscaler operator autoscales the database compute resources i.e. cpu and memory using `mssqlserverautoscaler` crd.
+This guide will give an overview on how KubeDB Autoscaler operator autoscales the database compute resources i.e. cpu and memory using `MSSQLServerAutoscaler` crd.

 ## Before You Begin